darinz/DL/07_Transformers/01_transformer_architecture.md

         return self.W_o(attn)
 ```

+> **Code Walkthrough:**
+> - Projects the input into multiple sets of queries, keys, and values (one per head).
+> - Computes attention for each head independently.
+> - Concatenates the outputs and projects them back to the original dimension.

 > **Did you know?** Multi-head attention is the reason why Transformers can model complex relationships in language and vision tasks.

 ## 4. Positional Encoding